 Gabriel Felbermayr, Director, ifo Center for International Economics, University of Munich

-Hiroo Inoue, Chief Representative in Brussels, Japan External Trade Organization
+Hiroo Inoue, Director General, Brussels Office, Japan External Trade Organization

 Sébastien Jean, Director, CEPII

 Masahiro Nakata, Minister, Mission of Japan to the EU